mesosphere/marathon/docs/health-checks.md

 * `timeoutSeconds` (Optional.
 Default: 20): Number of seconds after which a health check is considered a failure regardless of the response.

-For TCP/HTTP health checks, you need to specify either `port` or `portIndex`:
+For TCP/HTTP health checks, either `port` or `portIndex` may be used.
+If none is provided, `portIndex` is assumed.
+If `port` is provided, it takes precedence overriding any `portIndex` option.

 * `portIndex` (Optional.
-Default: None): Index in this app's `ports` array to be used for health requests.
-An index is used so the app can use random ports, like "[0, 0, 0]" for example, and tasks could be started with port environment variables like `$PORT1`.
+Default: 0): Index in this app's `ports` or `portDefinitions` array to be used for health requests.
+An index is used so the app can use random ports, like `[0, 0, 0]` for example, and tasks could be started with port environment variables like `$PORT1`.
 * `port` (Optional.
 Default: None): Port number to be used for health requests.

 The following options only apply to HTTP health checks: